GodotMisogi/CFDCodes/CFDPython.md

 # **CFDPyRun**

 This notebook consists of my run-through of Prof. Lorena Barba's "12 steps to Navier-Stokes" course, because I admit I have a problem with fluids.
-It is set in a "teacher first, student next" fashion, with the student developing the stock functions with his/her own ideas.
+It is set in a "professor first, student next" fashion, with the student developing the stock functions with his/her own ideas.
 The development is chronologically presented.

 #### Python libraries